PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

 PHP_CodeSniffer can print you a list of the coding standards that are installed so that you can correctly specify a coding standard to use for testing.
 You can print this list by specifying the `-i` command line argument.

     $ phpcs -i
-    The installed coding standards are Zend, PEAR, PHPCS, Squiz and MySource
+    The installed coding standards are MySource, PEAR, PHPCS, PSR1, PSR2, Squiz and Zend